 The PIF workshop takes place on the day prior to the start of the Annual Convention and serves as a site of engagement and reflection among established and early career scholars.
 While the specific agenda and panel of mentors may differ from year to year, topics addressed typically include publishing, applying and interviewing for jobs, promotion and tenure, navigating a gendered profession, and work-life balance.
 Throughout the full-day workshop, PIF participants have the opportunity to take part in question and answer sessions, break-out groups, and mentoring and networking opportunities.

 Pay It Forward is a limited-attendance special workshop sponsored by ISA's Committee on the Status of Women.
 It is geared towards women near completion of their Ph.D.’s or early in their faculty careers.
-Interested participants apply for the workshop by June 15 and the Committee on the Status of Women evaluates these applications and then identifies 30 individuals to take part in the workshop.
+Interested participants apply for the workshop by June 1 and the Committee on the Status of Women evaluates these applications, identifying 30 individuals to take part in the workshop.
 A limited amount of funding is available for PIF participants through the ISA Travel Grant program.

 The Committee particularly encourages and will prioritise applicants who are:

 - From institutions in the Global South

 - Based outside of elite universities

 Contact Katharine Wright, the Chair of the Committee on the Status of Women, with questions about this program.

 Deadline: June 15, 2020